laurisolivares-dev/ai-job-market-analysis/README.md

 ![Salary by Country](./outputs/ai_salary_range_by_top_5_countries.png)

 **Insights**:
-- Switzerland offer the highest AI salaries.
+- Switzerland offers the highest AI salaries.
-- Singapore, The United States and The United Kingdom  lean toward moderate salary ranges.
+- Singapore, the United States and the United Kingdom  lean toward moderate salary ranges.
 - Canada shows a broader range, likely due to more diverse roles.

 #### Combined Distribution